Updated Mary 16, 2021

 - Prior to returning to a laboratory, faculty members and laboratory leaders need to develop plans and standard operating procedures with the assistance of the Caltech Safety Office.
 These plans must be approved by the cognizant division chair.
 Once approved, the division will send SWS requests to add necessary members of the lab to the testing schedule.

 - Administrative and support staff will need the approval of their department's vice president, who will send SWS requests to add necessary members of their staff to the testing schedule.

 - If you plan to report to campus a minimum of two days a week, you will be expected to register for twice-weekly tests, with testing administered on a Monday/Thursday or Tuesday/Friday schedule.

 - If you access campus less frequently, or only plan to drop by on a one-off basis, you will be required to test on the day (Monday-Friday) on which you report to campus.

 Limited Friday Appointments

 - Please note that specimen collection on Fridays is limited to between 8 a.m. and noon.
-Because of this limited collection window, we are not able to accommodate unscheduled or same-day appointments on Fridays; thus, moving forward and for the foreseeable future, Friday appointments will be available only to individuals with a scheduled appointment.
+Because of this limited collection window, we are not able to accommodate unscheduled or same-day appointments on Fridays.
+Friday appointments will be available only to individuals with a scheduled appointment.